 When not playing shows with his 10-piece revue-style band in Melbourne, Chris handles lead guitar duties for Australian alt-country group Wagons, and rising Canadian country star Tim Hicks.
 He’s also an in-demand session player, appearing on dozens of roots recordings in Australia and Canada.

 Altmann finished 2012 with an extensive Australian tour in support of Nothing But Nice Things.
 In 2013 he returned to Nashville to embark on a 3-month songwriting residency funded by the Australia Council for the Arts, who selected Altmann as the first recipient of this new initiative.
 He is now focusing on songwriting, with plans to release a new album in 2014.

-What the Press has to say about Chris Altmann and Que Paso:
+What the Press has to say about Chris Altmann:

 “4 stars.
 There’s nothing alternative about Chris Altmann’s brand of country.
 Que Paso is like a double shot of Jack Daniels served up straight.” – The Age (Melbourne)

 “Que Paso is so much more than booze and bruising country rock.
 There’s no real mystery in Chris Altmann’s ability to search out, mine and exploit the best in country and southern bar rock – it’s simply a matter of raw talent.” – Beat Magazine (Melbourne)

 Nothing But Nice Things: “3 ½ stars.
 Altmann seems a musical Merlin, drawing together like-minded players on this debut album simulating, in atmosphere, something akin to Cocker/Russell’s Mad Dogs and Englishmen.” – Maverick Magazine (UK)